ckiss/seneca-github-auth/README.md

 There is provided a default seneca action that will prepare user data to a more convenient structure.
-If this data structure is not matching the expected user data structure used by your application, you can overwrite the seneca action and implement your own prepareLoginData action.
+If this data structure is not matching the expected user data structure used by your application, you can overwrite the seneca action and implement your own github_login_data action.

- - {role: 'github', cmd: 'prepareLoginData'}
+ - {role: 'auth', prepare: 'github_login_data'}

 The JSON object provided for this actions contains following data from Github login:
  - accessToken